 ENRICHING THE SOIL NATURALLY SINCE 1992

 STA stands for the U.S. Composting Council's Seal of Testing Assurance.
 It is designed to let the consumer know that the compost they are buying is tested at regular intervals by a permitted facility and tested for EPA 503 pathogen reduction and metal limits.

-While the industry helped design a testing program which included physical, chemical and biological tests, it was decided that outside independent labs would provide analysis.
+While the industry helped design a testing program that included physical, chemical and biological tests, it was decided that outside independent labs would provide analysis.
 This way, users of compost could be assured that the compost they were buying would be scientifically analyzed, free of outside bias, so when it was STA Certified they knew it was tested by a reputable, independent lab (CAP proficiency tested labs with TMECC).

 In addition, the program testing frequency was designed to correlate with the raw tonnage of compost produced by a manufacturer.
 At St. Louis Composting, as one of the Midwest's largest compost producers, we test monthly, the highest level of frequency the program requires.